Battle of Java (1942): West Java campaign

 On 23 January, invasion plans were agreed in Manila between the Japanese 3rd Fleet and the Sixteenth Army under Hitoshi Imamura.

-The convoy consisted of 56 transport ships with troops aboard from 16th Army Headquarters, 2nd Division and 3rd mixed regiment.
-The convoy left Cam Ranh Bay at 10:00 on 18 February, and the commander-in-chief Lieutenant General Hitoshi Imamura was aboard on the transport ship Ryujo Maru.
-The convoy escort was under the command of Rear Admiral Kenzaburo Hara.
+The invasion convoy consisted of 56 transport ships carrying troops from the 16th Army Headquarters, the 2nd Division, and the 3rd Mixed Regiment.
+It departed Cam Ranh Bay at 10:00 on 18 February, with Commander-in-Chief Lieutenant General Hitoshi Imamura embarked aboard the transport ship Ryūjō Maru.
+Escort duties were assigned to a force under the command of Rear Admiral Kenzaburo Hara.

-At 01:30 on 1 March, the Japanese 2nd Division, led by Yumio Nasu's 2nd Infantry, landed on the Merak coast, followed by Kyūsaku Fukushima's 4th Infantry Regiment, and Hanshichi Satō's 29th Infantry Regiment.
-The division objective was to rush towards Buitenzorg, and divide the allies between Batavia and Bandung.
+At 01:30 on 1 March, the Japanese 2nd Division, led by Yumio Nasu's 2nd Infantry, landed on the Merak coast, followed by Kyūsaku Fukushima's 4th Infantry Regiment and Hanshichi Satō's 29th Infantry Regiment.
+The division’s objective was to advance rapidly toward Buitenzorg and split Allied forces positioned between Batavia and Bandung.

-On 1 March, Toshinari Shōji's unit captured the Kalidjati air base after their Eretan Wetan landing, and the 3rd Hiko Dan transferred fighter and assault aircraft there the next day.
+Also on 1 March, Toshinari Shōji's detachment captured Kalidjati air base following its landing at Eretan Wetan.
+The 3rd Hiko Dan transferred fighter and ground-attack aircraft to the airfield the following day.

-On 2 March, the Nasu detachment reached the area between Lawangtaji and Bunar, the Fukushima detachment reached Pamarayan, the Satō held Kragilan, while the 2nd Division command post reached Petir.
-The Battle of Leuwiliang followed.
+By 2 March, the Nasu Detachment had reached the area between Lawangtaji and Bunar, the Fukushima Detachment had advanced to Pamarayan, the Satō Detachment held Kragilan, and the 2nd Division command post had been established at Petir.
+This was followed by the Battle of Leuwiliang.

-On 3 March the Japanese bombed Andir airfield, eliminating the KNIL air support.
+On 3 March, Japanese forces bombed Andir airfield, eliminating KNIL air support.

-On 4 March, the Shōji detachment captured Purwakarta, as the allies in Batavia and Buitenzorg retreated towards Bandung.
+On 4 March, the Shōji Detachment captured Purwakarta, while Allied forces in Batavia and Buitenzorg withdrew toward Bandung.